Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **Atmosphere.** The atmosphere on Albaxia is breathable for terrestrial creatures without requiring much adaptation as it consists of Neon (\~56%), Oxygen (\~14%), Krypton (\~26%), and Methane (\~2-3%, in the upper layers), as well as vapors and dust.
 Methane causes the blue tint, but is also highly flammable.
 As a result, flames are more volatile and unpredictable.

 **Sound.** Because of the high concentration of Krypton in the air, creatures' voices would sound significantly deeper than they are on Terrus.
-Whispers, footsteps, and the rustle of leaves can be heard from greater distances, while high pitched voices are muffled.
+Whispers, footsteps, and the rustle of leaves can be heard from greater distances, while high pitched noises are muffled.
 Sound travels more slowly on Albaxia, meaning there would be a slight delay over distances greater than 60 feet.

 **Inert Gas Narcosis.** Krypton is a potent anesthetic.
 Upon arriving on Albaxia, terrestrial creatures would feel a wave of euphoria and giddiness, finding things much funnier than they actually are.
 This lasts for the first 48-96 hours on Albaxia.
 Mental abilities slow down as well, and dexterity is hindered, causing a lack of coordination similar to alcohol intoxication.
 After at least a month of exposure to the Albaxian atmosphere, terrestrial creatures grow complacent.
 Their short-term memory is impaired, and some become paranoid.